BMW R 1300 GS 2024

 Suspension works at a good level - however, a truly flawless reponsiveness is not offered, nor is a really wide adjustment range

-Front Collision Warning (FCW) triggers annoying false alarms in raw everyday use
+Front Collision Warning (FCW) triggers annoying false alarms in raw everyday driving

 ABS system gives too much feedback into the brake lever during sporty riding

-Susceptibility of the side panelling to scratches on raw off-road terrain and when used with rough boots
+Susceptibility of the side panelling to scratches in raw off-road conditions and when used with rough boots

 Handguards with integrated indicators not suitable for off-road use